nemomobile/nemo-qml-plugin-dbus/docs/dbusadaptor.rst

 session bus.
 A service can be called from other applications on the system as long as the service is active.

+``DBusAdaptor`` is intended to provide a means of exposing simple objects over D-Bus.
+Property values and method arguments are automatically converted between QML/JS and D-Bus.
+There is limited control over this process.
+For more complex use cases it is recommended to use C++ and the Qt DBus module.

 Properties
 ^^^^^^^^^^